It's a good time to summarize my progress made for personal website and plan coming changes, features. So I present Update #1.

 API now supports pagination so it was logical to implement different pages and navigation on Frontend as well.
 Unfortunately, it's not displayed yet.
 I coded it to display 10 posts per page and to see navigation I need to write more posts.
 Until then Hands Up Emoji will entertain readers with information.

 There is no website without 404 pages.
 So I added my own as well.
 If you are curious you can check it out at /404 or be imaginative in your URL bar.
 I promise you will see it.

-Regarding the coming plans, top priorities for a website is Projects page.
+Regarding the coming plans, the top priority for a website is the Project's page.
 After that frontend will be almost ready.
 For Manager migration to React JS is the way to go.
 Since it's time to focus on content I need more functionality from Manager and there is no reason to spend time coding it first for EJS and then React.
-The last API must be unified and I aim to simplify routes I have currently.
-I already compiled the list of coming blogs and first few months will be spent on writing them.
+The last API must be unified and I aim to simplify the routes I have currently.
+I already compiled the list of coming blogs and the first few months will be spent on writing them.

 That's it for now.
 Maybe I missed some points, but they are not so crucial.
 Frontend development, especially design, turned out to be easier than I originally thought.
 The lesson learned: If you want to do something well do it yourself.